hasanalbukhari/Top-iTunes-Charts/README.md

 Installation:
 =============

-Project dependencies are configured in the Podfile and not included in the repository.
+Use CocoaPods to install the dependencies.
+Podfile included in the project.